***IF READING ON A SMARTPHONE USE “LANDSCAPE” FORMAT FOR BEST RESULTS***

-When Saturday arrived and we were loading our gear on stage, legendary Pittsburgh metal-head Richard “Stump” Stempkoski saw Jon and Eric hoisting amps on stage and asked, “Jon!
-What are you doing here?“ Jon looked at Eric, then looked back at Stump, and deadpanned: “I’m his guitar roadie.”
+When Saturday arrived and we were loading our gear on stage, legendary Pittsburgh metal-head Richard “Stump” Stempkoski saw Jon and Eric hoisting amps onto the stage and asked, “Jon!
+What are you doing here?“ Stump was surprised to see Jon as the news had gotten around that he was out of the band.
+In response to Stump's question, Jon looked at Eric, then looked back at Stump and deadpanned: “I’m his guitar roadie.”
 To which Stump replied, “Oh, wow!
 It takes a big man to be his replacement’s guitar roadie!“

-It was a great improv from Dawson, but that gag was revealed as the charade it was just moments later when both Jon Dawson and Eric Reese plugged in and played for the first time together on stage.
-The show was a landmark for us, with the two guitar sound really boosting the energy of the set.
+It was a great improv from Dawson, but that gag was revealed as the charade it was mere moments later when both Jon Dawson and Eric Reese plugged in and played for the first time together on stage.
+The show was a landmark for us, with the two-guitar sound really boosting the energy of the set.

-The keystone of the demo was the newest song and title track, "Futurekill".
-A dynamic speed-centric song that exemplified everything we were doing at that time: an ominous intro giving way into a ferocious thrash metal explosion with a raw "punky" edge providing a tumultuous backdrop for an apocalyptic lyrical theme.
-Multi-layered and more complicated, it was a real growth from our earlier efforts.
+The keystone of the session, however, was our newest song and the demo's title-track, "Futurekill".
+It was a dynamic, speed-centric song that exemplified everything we were into at that time: a quiet-but-ominous intro, giving way to a ferocious thrash metal explosion, while still retaining a raw, "punky" edge.
+All of which provided a tumultuous musical backdrop for an apocalyptic lyrical theme that detailed the potential chaos of a violent, post WW3 aftermath.
+Multi-layered and more complicated, it represented real growth and progression from our earlier more-simplistic arrangements.

-Finally, there was "The Seventh Seal", a song that has taken on a life of its own, and deservedly so.
-But it's genesis is a trivial obscurity.
+Finally, there was "The Seventh Seal", an epic song that has taken on a life of its own, and deservedly so.
+But its genesis is a trivial obscurity.

-When we had rented the four track in an attempt to record the "F.I.S.T." demo a year earlier, George had stayed up though the night after Jon Dawson and I had left his house late that Saturday.
-Somehow, during the wee hours of that Sunday morning, he managed to write, program the drums for (on a machine he had almost zero experience with), play bass, play guitar and sing on a recording that he dubbed: "Black Dream - Now Is Apokolips".
+A year earlier, we had rented a four track cassette machine for a weekend in an attempt to record the "F.I.S.T." demo.
+George, Jon and I put in hours of work on it at George's apartment that weekend.
+Yet, after we had left George's house late that Saturday night, he somehow had the energy to keep working.
+During the wee hours of that Sunday morning, he managed to write several brand new songs.
+He then programmed drums (on a machine he had almost zero experience with), played bass, guitar and sang on a recording that he dubbed: "Black Dream - Now Is Apokolips".

 Lyrically it was an epic fantasy story, similar in style to "Frost Eternal", telling a tale of heroic struggle against supernatural forces.
 In this case, it was chronicling the desperate attempt to fend off the end of days as predicted in the Book of Revelations...